Equality is not Pie. Equal rights for others don’t mean fewer rights for you.

-Imagine going to a beautiful store but you’re not allowed to enter because you have blue hair.
+Imagine going to a beautiful store, but you’re not allowed to enter because you have blue hair.
 You won’t like it, would you?

 Equality is a necessity that every individual must enjoy.
-Being treated unfavourably every day owing to who they are, where they’re from, or what they look like is unfair and shouldn’t exist at all.
+Being treated unfavorably every day owing to who they are, where they’re from, or what they look like is unfair and shouldn’t exist at all.

-Although the laws are in place against discrimination of any form, however, discrimination is still prevalent to certain extent everywhere.
+Although the laws are in place against discrimination of any form, however, discrimination is still prevalent to a certain extent everywhere.